dhruth-in/Skin-Cancer-Detection/README.md

-Here’s a `README.md` tailored for your **Skin Cancer Detection** project based on the shared Colab link:

----

 # Skin Cancer Detection using CNN

 This project leverages **Convolutional Neural Networks (CNNs)** to detect **skin cancer** from images.
 It uses deep learning to classify skin lesions as benign or malignant, aiding in early diagnosis and reducing the dependency on manual screening.